ugtrain/ugtrain/README.md

 ## Description

-The ugtrain is an advanced free and universal game trainer for the CLI under GPLv3 license on GitHub and Sourceforge.net.
-It is mostly written in C with C++ parts for convenience and some shell scripts.
+The ugtrain (say U-G-train) is an advanced free and universal game trainer for the command line under GPLv3 license.
 The **dynamic memory support** sets it apart.
 An integrated preloader, a memory discovery and a memory hacking library are included for this.

 The ugtrain uses one simple **config file per game** which can be exchanged with others. **Example configs** for games which allow cheating are included.
 These also come with **automatic adaption** for dynamic memory so that you can use them right away on your system after executing it.

-Also security measures like **ASLR and PIE are bypassed**.
+Furthermore, security measures like **ASLR and PIE are bypassed**.
+Together with **universal checks**, reliable and stable static memory cheating is provided.
 All this makes ugtrain now already the **best game trainer on Linux**.
 And with **scanmem** it integrates the best memory search on Linux.
+There is even **no need for root privileges**.

 What a **game trainer** is: <br/>
 http://en.wikipedia.org/wiki/Trainer_%28games%29